tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md

 * No specific change request is provided
 * System will select enhancement from potential_enhancements.md

+## Directive Validation Rules

+* **Directive Values**: Must be one of:
+  * Enhancement - Request for new features or improvements
+  * Fix - Request to correct problems or issues
+  * Refactor - Request to restructure without changing functionality
+  * Analysis - Request for assessment without implementation

+* **Target Cycle Format**: Must follow pattern domain/cycle-name, where:
+  * domain is one of: system, frontend, backend
+  * cycle-name is a valid cycle name within that domain

+* **Priority Values**: Must be one of:
+  * High - Urgent or critical changes
+  * Medium - Important but not immediate
+  * Low - Desirable but can be deferred

 ## Template Structures

 ### Change Request Template (USER_DIRECTED)